pedrorocha014/Qr-Go/README.md

 QrCode_Generator is a Windows Forms project focused on generating personalized and free QR codes.

 ## Usage
 Execute the .sln file in src folder.

-## Folders
-The project was organized as follows:

-── QrHandler_WF                         # Project Folder
-    │   ├── Pages                       # User Controls, used like pages.
-    │   ├── Scripts                     # Used to... scripts
-    │   └── ...
-    └── ...
+Inside QrHandler_WF folder, you will find the folder for scripts (Scripts), and the folder for Pages (Pages) ... i am using user controls as pages in this project.
 ## Contributing
 Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.